Creating a great candidate experience is crucial if you want to hire the right people for your roles.

 If any of you have worked for an Amazon company you might be tired of hearing this, so here is a rework: "What would it take to get us there?".

 You should have a rough idea of numbers such as closing rates e.g. for your business it may be 4 acceptances for every 5 offers.
-If you have the exact number for your business then you start working backwards—a pyramid instead of a funnel.
+If you have the exact number for your business then you start working backward—a pyramid instead of a funnel.

-Below is an example of Kanban board of mine with at least rough numbers to aim for.
+Below is an example of a Kanban board of mine with at least rough numbers to aim for.

 The next step is super important—share the project map with the hiring manager and the hiring team!